Can an unsystematic, distractible person be productive? Umm…yes.

-Hi, this is Dr. Melissa Gratias with Productivity Psychologist, LLC., and I’m here to tell you my story about becoming a Productivity Psychologist.
+Hi, this is Dr. Melissa Gratias, and I’m here to tell you my story.

 Whenever I enter into someone’s life, home, or a networking situation there are certain assumptions made about me.
 That I was one of those kids who lined my socks up in my sock drawer, my room was always clean, and I was always very effective and responsible.
 That from a very early age I was systematic and productive.

 By nature, by every personality test known to psychology, I am a very flighty fly-by-the-seat-of-my-pants person who thinks calendars are for people who can’t remember stuff.
 I’m serious.
 I do have a terrible memory and I’m extremely distractible.
 My brain never ever shuts down.
 I feel like there’s this constant stream of songs or things I’m thinking about.
 This constant barrage of thoughts and noise in my head which make me make it very difficult for me to focus on anything.